-Massage is one of the oldest and simplest forms of medical care used to ease pain and anxiety.
-Massage offers profound health benefits.
-This is because massage affects the nervous system through nerve endings in the skin, stimulating the release of endorphins, the body’s natural ‘feel good’ chemicals.
+Massage therapy is one of the oldest and simplest forms of medical care used to ease pain and anxiety.
+Massage therapy offers profound health benefits.
+This is because massage therapy affects the nervous system through nerve endings in the skin, stimulating the release of endorphins, the body’s natural ‘feel good’ chemicals.
 Many times when you first get a massage you may have that “drunk” feeling.
 This is the endorphin release.
-Be careful getting up after a massage, you may feel a little dizzy.
+Be careful getting up after a massage though, you may feel a little dizzy.

-The added endorphin release has also been shown to minimize depression, especially in the winter time when the lack of sunlight effects many people (seasonal affective disorder).
+The added endorphin release from massage therapy has also been shown to minimize depression, especially in the winter time when the lack of sunlight affects many people (seasonal affective disorder).

-Massage also helps if you get chiropractic adjustments right afterwards.
+Massage therapy also helps if you get chiropractic adjustments right afterward.
 How?
 Imagine you are having pain somewhere in your body and you go in for your chiropractic adjustment.
 The pain is still there after several weeks and you may feel like giving up on chiropractic since it hasn’t helped.
 Perhaps, the chiropractor is having difficulty moving the vertebras because the muscles are so tight they are holding the vertebras in one place and not allowing them to move.
-Massage is a wonderful addition to chiropractic care because it loosens the muscles around the vertebras before the adjustment is given.
+Massage therapy is a wonderful addition to chiropractic care because it loosens the muscles around the vertebras before the adjustment is given.
 When the chiropractor goes to move the vertebras, the muscles are relaxed and no longer stuck—those muscles are strong little buggers, yes, even if you aren’t in that great of shape.